jimi151/cvdate/README.md

-# A tiny datetime and timestamp conversion tool by rust.
+# A tiny datetime  week clender and timestamp conversion tool by rust.

 ## from format str to create the time string
 - format dis